Wiredcraft/test-backend/README.md

 # A RESTful API Web Server

-This web application implements by Koa, that can get/create/update/delete user data from a persistence database.
+This web application implements by Express, that can get/create/update/delete user data from a persistence database.

 And not only that,it also simplely implements user link to each other, can get a list of "followers/fans".
 In the user model, the 'gps' field used to storage the user addres latitude and longitude that can find user nearby friends.